Search

 What is visual discomfort?

-Visual discomfort is a term often used to describe the symptoms of eye strain or visual-perceptual distortions which may include headaches, difficulty focusing, blurred vision or increased sensitivity to light.
+Visual discomfort is a term often used to describe the symptoms of eye strain or changes in the way the brain interprets the things that you see (visual-perceptual distortions), which may include headaches, difficulty focusing, blurred vision or increased sensitivity to light.
 Other terms used include visual stress, Meares-Irlen (or Irlen) syndrome, and scotopic sensitivity syndrome.
-It has been suggested that these symptoms can lead to poor performance in reading.
+It has been suggested that these symptoms can lead to difficulty reading.

 Do coloured filters help with visual discomfort?

 There are differing views on the evidence and whether coloured filters help with the symptoms of visual discomfort.
 Coloured filters are not usually available on the NHS.
-However, the practice of using coloured filters for visual discomfort is fairly common in the UK, and often used in schools.
+However, the practice of using coloured filters for visual discomfort is fairly common in the UK and is often used in schools.

 What we do know about coloured filters